pallavisharma6802/Policy-Aware-RAG-System-for-Ads-Content-Moderation-Guidance-/README.md

   - created_at (datetime)
 ```

-**Note:** `chunk_text` is stored in Weaviate (vector DB), not PostgreSQL.
-This maintains clean separation:
-- PostgreSQL: Metadata and filtering constraints
-- Weaviate: Text content and embeddings
+**Architecture:**

+PostgreSQL stores both metadata and canonical chunk text.
+Weaviate stores embeddings derived from this text.
+This design ensures:

+- PostgreSQL is the source of truth for all chunk data
+- Re-embedding, auditing, and debugging are possible without vector DB dependency
+- Weaviate can be rebuilt from PostgreSQL at any time
-- Join on `chunk_id` during retrieval
+- Both systems join on `chunk_id` during hybrid retrieval

 **Key concepts:**